 Transmission Electron Microscopy (TEM) and Scanning Transmission Electron Microscopy (STEM) are closely related techniques that use an electron beam to image a sample.
 High energy electrons, incident on ultra-thin samples allow for image resolutions that are on the order of 1-2Å.
 Compared to SEM, TEM and STEM have better spatial resolution and are capable of additional analytical measurements, but require significantly more sample preparation.

 Although more time consuming than many other common analytical tools, the wealth of information TEM and STEM analyses is impressive.
 Not only can outstanding image resolution be obtained, it is also possible to characterize crystallographic phase, crystallographic orientation (by diffraction mode experiments), produce elemental maps (using EDS or EELS), and obtain images that highlight elemental contrast (dark field mode).
 These can all be done from nm sized areas that can be precisely located.
 STEM and TEM are the ultimate failure analysis tools for thin film and IC samples.

 The lateral distribution (i.e. location) of elemental, inorganic or molecular species can be investigated using:

 These methods provide maps or images that show the relative positions of different species of interest, giving useful information regarding features, defects, particles, etc..

 Other techniques can also be used to obtain images:

-Contact us today for your Biomedical Morphology needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Biomedical Morphology needs.
+Please complete the form below to have an EAG expert contact you.